Table of Contents

 To fly in the national airspace, RPAs classified as Class 4 must obtain a Certificate of Airworthiness from the CAA.

 RPAs classified as Class 2 and 3 do not.
-Rather than that, they must obtain a Certificate of Conformity with Airworthy Condition certifying that the RPA in question is safe to fly.
+Rather than that, they must obtain a Certificate of Conformity with Airworthy Condition certifying that the RPA is safe to fly.

 Safety distances and flight bans

 Airports should be kept at a distance of 9 kilometers.
-Class 1 and Class 2 RPAs are permitted to fly up to 400 feet in altitude.
+Class 1 and Class 2 RPAs can fly up to 400 feet in altitude.

 You can fly only during daylight hours.
 The pilot must maintain a line of sight with their drone.
 If it is class 1 (less than 3 kilograms in weight), it may fly up to 500 meters.